 This site allows you to view a number of historical maps overlayed with a modern map view, allowing you to see how an area used to be laid out.
 This has been priceless when trying to understand where long gone or obscured features are located.

-John Rylands University Library Image Collections
+The University of Manchester Library Image Collections

 A deeper understanding of climate induced risk to urban infrastructure: case studies of past events in Greater Manchester